YanLitao/fastDP/Reproduction.md

 c.
 Find the name of private IP of the node by running `ifconfig` (usually `ens3`) and export it to NCLL socket: `export NCCL_SOCKET_IFNAME=ens3` (add to `.bashrc` to make this change permanent);

 d.
-Upload the scripts to each node or `git clone` from the repository;
+Upload code files to each node, or simply `git clone` from the repository;

 e.
 Also, upload the data to each node if running without NFS (Network File System) setup;